Ironhack-data-bcn-january-2023/project-IV-sql-tableau/README.md

 - NLTK (sentiment analysis)
 - Tableau

-1. Find data that is mainly text based.
+1. Preferably, find data that is mainly text based.
 This can be: hotel reviews, tweets, lines per character in a TV show, dialogues from a book, whatsapp/telegram/tinder conversations, etc.

 2. The data can be scrapped or obtained through an API, but it doesn't need to be.
 You can also look for csv files.